 PayPal applies very bad conditions to Vietnamese account holders and we don’t like their conditions.
 Therefore, this option is not available.

 There are no best times to ride a motorbike in Vietnam as our country has an extremely long longitude spanning different climatic conditions at once.
 Vietnam also consists of four seasons, the winter isn’t too cold or the summer too hot.
 The autumn is sometimes heavy with rain, but usually, it will only rain for 1 or 2 hours, then the wonderful blue sky will appear again.
-In the spring, mist covers the mountain tops, and even though there is cool weather it is one of the most spectacular times of year with beautiful colours of trees and flower blossom.
+In the spring, mist covers the mountain tops, and even though there is cool weather it is one of the most spectacular times of the year with beautiful colours of trees and flower blossom.

 For the most beautiful scenery of rice paddies in the mountain, the best time is from September to December.
 January to April is normally cold and foggy and May to August is hot and can be rainy.

-There is no answer for this question, as it all depends on what you want to see but going up to the Northwest Mountains, which are full of beautiful colours from the traditional dresses of the local hill tribes is a spectacle.
+There is no answer to this question, as it all depends on what you want to see but going up to the Northwest Mountains, which are full of beautiful colours from the traditional dresses of the local hill tribes is a spectacle.
 The Central North stirs up strong emotions on the steep limestone mountains, with views compared to the “Holy Land”.
 But for this, you need to have extensive riding experience.
 The Northeast route is relatively easy riding and the people are very friendly.
 You will mostly stay with host families and discover their cultures.
-A good proposal depends on you providing us with clear information about what you would like to do, to see and dream of.
+A good proposal depends on you providing us with clear information about what you would like to do, to see, and dream of.

 To have a good trip we advise you to ride deep into the countryside in the mountainous areas.
 That trip will need at least 6 days but we suggest a 9 or 12-day trip to enjoy it in a relaxed fashion.
 We also organize 3 to 4-day trips to Sapa coming back on the overnight train.
 Even if you have just a day, the ride around Hanoi is not a bad idea.